-for Middle Managers and Professionals, in accordance with the Group practices, the materiality threshold is equal to 80,000 euro, above which the variable remuneration is considered "relevant" (unless otherwise provided for by specific local regulations).
+&lt;sup>2 For Risk Takers, in accordance with the applicable regulation, the materiality threshold is equal to €50,000 or one third of the total remuneration (unless otherwise provided for by specific local regulations).

-3 Pursuant to the Group Remuneration and Incentive Policies, for the three-year period 2022-2024, the variable remuneration exceeding 400,000 euro is considered "particularly high".
+&lt;sup>3 Pursuant to the Group Remuneration and Incentive Policies, for the three-year period 2022-2024, the variable remuneration exceeding €400,000 is considered "particularly high".